bormaxi8080/osint-timeline/DRAFT.md

 Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is: https://github.com/bee-san/pyWhat

+Facebook Group Members Extractor.
+Download Facebook group members in CSV: https://github.com/floriandiud/facebook-group-members-scraper

 AnyBT - A tool for searching magnet link of all kinds of BitTorrent contents: https://github.com/j2qk3b/AnyBT

+CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain network camera credentials: https://github.com/EntySec/CamRaptor

 Bash-video - bash cli video editing "suite" which ... just wraps ffmpeg: https://github.com/allen-munsch/bash-video

+One-Liner-Collections - This Repositories contains list of One Liners with Descriptions and Installation requirements: https://github.com/thecybertix/One-Liner-Collections

 ----